trevorgribble/wit-face-evaluation/README.md

   3. Or switch to CPU-only mode using environment_CPU.yml

 ### 2. Memory Issues
-- Reduce batch size in evaluation script
+- For processing: Reduce batch size in evaluation script
+- For final save: Ensure at least 16GB RAM available for single parquet file processing
 - Process fewer parquet files at once
 - Monitor memory usage with `htop` or `free -h`
+- If running on smaller instances (e.g., 8GB RAM):
+  - Process smaller chunks of the dataset
-- Consider using swap space if needed
+  - Consider using larger swap space
+  - Use a larger instance for final parquet file creation

 ### 3. Missing Images
 - Verify parquet files are properly downloaded